-Quantum Computing is the topic we’ve heard a lot about recently.
-However, every attempt to explain somebody what this sci-fi-ish thing is really about results in a bunch of “emmmm” and mumbling about unprecedented processing powers and complex algorithms (If you, dear reader, know more than that, props to you).
+Quantum Computing is a topic we’ve heard a lot about recently.
+However, every attempt to explain to somebody what this sci-fi-ish thing is really about results in a bunch of “emmmm” and mumbling about unprecedented processing powers and complex algorithms (If you, dear reader, know more than that, props to you).

 Starting with the bad news.
 No, a quantum computer will not allow you to run Witcher 3 or any other GPU-killer game on ultra settings without worrying that the computer will melt a table.
-QCs are not about entertainments, they are about science.
+QCs are not about entertainment, they are about science.

 “Uh, useful but boring,” you may think.

 Except, the science is a hell of fun too… if deeply understood or popularized, of course.

 So, before exploring the world of quantum computing, pretending we understand everything we write or read, let us scratch the very surface of the science behind this trend.

 You cannot run your favorite game or any other “classic” soft on a quantum computer because it is based on a completely different architecture.
 As we know, in usual computers, information is encoded in bits, which can be either 0 or 1.
 While in quantum computers, information is stored in quantum bits or qubits for short.
 That’s where the dark magic and, what is even more enigmatic, some math and physics, begin.